secretstartups/handbook/eba/e-group-scheduling/index.html.md

 ## Scheduling for Robin Schulman, Chief Legal Officer

-* All meeting requests should go through the CLO's Sr. EBA, Robyn Hartough
+* All meeting requests should go through the CLO's Interim EBA, Megan Mozart
 * Priority to candidate interviews, CEO, E-Group and GitLab BoD
 * Unavailable due to Group Conversations, Company Calls and personal commitments from 7-9am PT
 * During Zoom meetings please do not post information in the chat, add it to the meeting doc or in slack